Ghyro/workshopHM.Multithreading/README.md

    - At the end of the application sends a notification to clients and correctly closes all connections.

 ### Task 1
-   - Implement the client and server using the ìFor each client - own processing flowî scheme for the server
+   - Implement the client and server using the ‚ÄúFor each client - own processing flow‚Äù scheme for the server

    - Reading and writing can be done by synchronous operations.